Skip to main content

 Assumptions

-• You have already created and set up your Bandwidth Dashboard account.
+• You have already created and set up your Bandwidth account.

 • If you have not already done so, please look here for our Account Setup guide.

-• You have created a messaging application in the Dashboard UI or using the Dashboard API.
+• You have created a messaging application in the Bandwidth App or using the API.

 • Instructions for doing so can be found here.